ArtesGC/ImaGC/docs/index.md

 # Intro - ImaGC

-> Simplest Image Editor that ever existed, but also full of functions...
+> Simplest Image Editor that ever existed, but also full of functions and features...

 - The ImaGC allows the user:
   - add logos to images;
-  - automatically and manually resizes the image if necessary;
+  - automatically resizes the image if necessary;
   - convert a selected image into an Icon (.ico);
   - convert a range of selected images into a Graphics Interchange Format (.gif)
   - convert one or more images into a Portable Document Format (.pdf)